Co-Cathedral of the Sacred Heart (Houston): Construction of the new Sacred Heart Co-Cathedral

 By the 2000s, the archdiocese had long outgrown the 90-year-old Co-Cathedral of the Sacred Heart.
 Since it was constructed as a parish church, it had been enlarged over the years through a patchwork of renovations and additions and rather than make more costly additions, the Archdiocese decided to construct a new Co-Cathedral of the Sacred Heart.

 Ziegler Cooper Architects of Houston was selected to design and Linbeck Group was selected as general contractor.
 In the spring of 2002, design began for the new co-cathedral.
 Working with Joseph Fiorenza, then Bishop of Galveston-Houston, a model was constructed of the final design concept.
 Bishop Fiorenza took a picture of the co-cathedral model to the Vatican where he reportedly obtained approval of the design from Pope John Paul II.

 On January 30, 2005, newly elevated Archbishop Fiorenza presided over a groundbreaking ceremony for the new co-cathedral and construction began shortly afterwards.
 The new Sacred Heart serves the archdiocese as both an ecclesiastical and civic center.

 The building footprint is 27800 sqft occupying on a site of 37000 sqft.
 The co-cathedral seats 1,820 with room for an additional 200 temporary chairs.
 The co-cathedral is designed in a simplified Italian Romanesque style with a cruciform shape.
 The exterior is clad in Indiana Limestone and the interior is accented with 30000 sqft of marble.
 The shallow dome over the crossing extends to a height of 117 ft over the 72 ft-tall nave.
 The exterior dome is clad in copper and capped by a gilded crucifix while the interior features an 8 ft occulus depicting the Holy Spirit in stained glass.
 The campanile is 140 ft high.
 One hundred and eight stained glass panels and windows, including those in the Clerestory, were designed and constructed in Florence, Italy by Mellini Art Glass and Mosaics.

-Most Reverend Joseph A. Fiorenza, now Archbishop Emeritus of the Galveston-Houston Archdiocese oversaw construction of the new co-cathedral.
+Most Reverend Joseph A. Fiorenza oversaw construction of the new co-cathedral.

 The existence of the Sacred Heart Co-Cathedral does not affect the status of St. Mary's Cathedral Basilica in Galveston.
 Both the cathedral and co-cathedral will continue to serve the needs of the citizens of the archdiocese.

 On April 2, 2008, the New Co-Cathedral of the Sacred Heart open its doors with a dedication Mass, attended by Bishops and Cardinals from across the United States and around the world.
-The new Co-Cathedral was dedicated to the Sacred Heart of Jesus by Cardinal Daniel DiNardo Archbishop of Galveston-Houston and Archbishop Joseph A. Fiorenza.
+The new Co-Cathedral was dedicated to the Sacred Heart of Jesus by Archbishop Daniel Cardinal DiNardo and Archbishop Emeritus Joseph A. Fiorenza.
 The final cost of the new Co-Cathedral of the Sacred Heart was US$49,000,000.